Problem Gambling What Factors Contribute?

 East Point Behavioral Health provides specialized mental health care in Massachusetts for adults aged 18 and older.
 While we do not specialize in substance use disorders (SUD), we address co-occurring conditions and can connect you with trusted SUD treatment referrals if needed.
 Our mission is to remove barriers to mental health care by offering immediate intervention and prompt access to treatment.
 Contact us today to start your journey toward mental wellness!

-The Benefits of IOS for Gambling Disorder
+The Benefits of IOP for Gambling Addiction Treatment in MA

 Effective, Proven Results

 Our gambling disorder professionals know how to deliver effective results.
 We help individuals overcome underlying anxiety or depression while also teaching them effective coping skills.
-We tailor all approaches along the way, and we can prescribe medication, if necessary.
+We tailor all approaches along the way, and we can prescribe medication if necessary.
 If anything changes, we can update your treatment plan to reflect progress or new challenges.

 Structured and Flexible Setting